-Authentic, vulnerable connection over scripted Q&A
+Focus on authentic, vulnerable connection over scripted Q&A

 Let the conversation go where it naturally flows

-Give them an expectation for when the Podcast will go live
+Give them an expectation for when the podcast will go live

 Ask your guest if they know anyone who would want to come on your show/be a good fit

-Editing & sharing
+Editing & Sharing

 Edit out coughs, pauses, repetition, tangents, etc